-Prior to February 15, 2022, our common stock was quoted on the OTC Pink under the symbol "SBFM."
-Since February 15, 2022, our common stock has been listed on the Nasdaq Capital Market under the symbol "SBFM".
+Our common stock is quoted on the OTC Pink under the symbol "SBFM."
+We play to apply to have our common stock listed on the Nasdaq Capital Market under the symbol "SBFM".
+No assurance can be given that our application will be approved.
+If our application is not approved, we will not complete this offering.

-As of January 31, 2022, there were approximately 147 holders of record of our common stock.
+As of September 8, 2021 there were approximately 147 holders of record of our common stock.